-The snow-cover fraction in the NPRA survey area on 1 June 2012 was weakly correlated with NDVI_621 (r = -0.222, P = 0.004) and with NDVI_Peak (r = -0.188, P = 0.016).
-In general, the NDVI values measured in early June are largely a function of snow cover, but other factors (such as habitat type and standing water) became more important influences on NDVI values after snow melt.
+The snow-cover fraction in the NPRA survey area on 1 June 2013 was weakly correlated with NDVI\621 (r = -0.254, P = 0.001) but not with with NDVI\Peak (r = -0.126, P = 0.109).
+In general, the NDVI values measured in early June are largely a function of snow cover, but other factors (such as temperature, habitat type, and standing water) became more important influences on NDVI values after snow melt.
 Early in spring, much of the first snow melt occurs along Fish and Judy creeks, an area that also has low vegetative biomass.

-Caribou Density During the 2012 Calving Season
+Calving Season